null

 Boxelder Bug

-When looking for a suitable place to overwinter, these pests will typically fly just a few blocks, but they have also been known to occasionally travel as far as several miles.
+When looking for a suitable place to overwinter during fall, boxelder bugs typically fly just a few blocks, but they have also been known to occasionally travel as far as several miles.
 During the winter, boxelder bugs are generally inactive, but on those occasional mild, sunny days, you may find them moving around near windows and other sunny areas.
-Try not to crush them, as they make an awful smell—and may bite.
+If you see them in your home, try not to crush them, as they make an awful smell—and may bite.

 Learn more about boxelder bugs